arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-repository.md

 ```

 ## Database file
 The `database` file contains a `:` delimited list of all available images.
-Each line contains the following information `image_name:compression_method:sha_sum`.
+Each line contains the following information `image_name:compression_method:shasum`.

 The top most entry in the database is considered to the be latest available image, this image is pulled by default if no version is manually defined.